jprayner/piconet/driver/nodejs/docs/README.md

 ## Econet essentials

 Econet network interfaces (like the ADF10 card) are based upon the MC68B54 Advanced Data Link Controller (ADLC).
-This handles the business of serialising data onto the wire, performing CRC checks etc. Layered upon this is the Econet protocol which defines the format of discrete messages sent over the network (known as "frames") via the ADLC.
+These handle the business of serialising data onto the wire, performing CRC checks etc. Layered upon this is the Econet protocol which defines the format of discrete messages sent over the network (known as "frames") via the ADLC.

-Rather than IP addresses, Econet uses two 8-bit numbers to uniquely identify a device on the network: the station and network numbers.
+Rather than IP addresses, Econet uses two 8-bit numbers to uniquely identify a device: the station and network numbers.
 The station number is in the range 1-254.
-Station 254 is normally reserved for the default fileserver and station 255 is used to indicate a broadcast frame, rather than a actual machine.
+Station 254 is normally reserved for the default fileserver and station 255 is used to indicate a broadcast frame, rather than an actual machine.
 A network number of zero indicates the local network, with other values used to address machines on other, "bridged" networks.

 ### The four-way handshake